 OUT OF HOURSIf we are closed, please contact our out of hours service via 111

 MEDICAL ADVICEIf you need medical advice at any time (but it’s not an emergency) dial 111 from any landline or mobile (all calls are free)

 INFORMATION DOWNLOADDirectory of Activities and Services for Older People in East Hampshire 2016

-We have 3 Partners, 1 salaried GP, 1 registrar and a dedicated team of nursing staff, receptionists, administrators supported on-site by Operations Manager, Margaret Coker and at Swan Medical Group level by Practice Business Manager, Emily Spalding.
+We have 2 Partners, 2 salaried GPs, 1 Retainer, 1 Registrar and a dedicated team of nursing staff, receptionists, administrators supported on-site by our Operations Manager and at Swan Medical Group level by Practice Business Manager, Emily Spalding.

 Ed studied medicine at The London Hospital Medical Collage and qualified in 1995.
 He then did a number of placements in hospitals in London, Norwich and Lancashire where he gained experience in emergency medicine, endocrinology, medicine for the elderly, paediatrics, obstetrics and gynaecology, dermatology and rheumatology.

 Ed moved into General Practice in 2000, taking up a post in Morecambe and becoming a partner in 2005.
 His practice merged with other GP practice which gave Ed the opportunity to take the clinical lead for the Cancer Gold Standard, child health surveillance services and child protection services, as well as specialising in minor surgery and joint injections.